Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - 1 one-inch piece of ginger, minced

 - 3 medium yellow onions, sliced thin

 - 2 tablespoons Curry Spice mix (see above)

 - 2 carrots, peeled and diagonally cut into thin slices

-- 2 pound chicken thighs, skinned (bone in)
+- 2 pounds chicken thighs, skinned (bone-in)

 - 2 cups light coconut milk, divided